 The simplest way to avoid paying late payment charges is to pay your bills by Direct Debit.

 Here's how it works for customers who don't use Direct Debit:

-If we don't receive payment for your bill by the 'pay by date' (which we include in the bill details), then we'll send you an email reminder (if you manage your bills online) or a paper reminder in the post.
-This is what we used to call the 'red reminder'.
+- If we don't receive payment for your bill by the 'pay by date' (which we include in the bill details), then we'll send you a reminder either by email or in the post.

 If you don't pay your bill and we temporarily restrict your service, you'll find a charge on your bill for reconnection of your service.
 This will be on top of the late payment charge.